lee-johann/xforeverjlx.github.io/_includes/publications.md

     </div>
   </div>
   <div class="pub-abstract">
-    <p>Evaluation datasets and knowledge often get scraped into LLM pretraining data, causing data-contamination.
-We adresses this with PhantomWiki, a pipeline for generating synthetic datasets (for reasoning and retrieval evaluation).
-We show its resilience to scraping, and use it to identify 3 areas of improvement in state-of-the-art RAG and agentic methods: subtask composition, multi-branch reasoning, and needle-in-a-haystack style in-context retrieval.</p>
+    <p>We adresses evaluation datasets getting scraped into pretraining data with a pipeline for generating synthetic datasets (for reasoning and retrieval evaluation).
+We demonstrate its scraping resilience, and use it to identify improvements in RAG and agentic methods: subtask composition, multi-branch reasoning, and needle-in-a-haystack retrieval.</p>
   </div>
 </div>
 </li>